rajyraman/azd-logicapps-dataverse/README.md

 DATAVERSE_URL="https://environment.crm.dynamics.com"
 ```

 You can create a new App Registration using az CLI, Azure Portal or even Power Platform CLI.
 Power Platform CLI method is the easiest.
+After running the pac command confirm that the Service Principal can access the environment referred in the config and has the right security role.

 ![Create Service Principal](images/create-service-principal.png)